NitayKin/MyFirstOS/README.md

 the project hierarchy is as follows:
 /boot - anything related to booting and the boot sector (ASM)
 /kernel - the kernel’s startup file, kernel.c, and other kernel related code such as system calls
-/user_tasks - the user tasks implementation, using the operation systems abilities.
+/user_tasks - the user tasks implementation, which will use the OS abilities.

+The /user_tasks comes with a pre-implemented example, showing simple system calls usage.

 ## Technologies
 The project is written in C and assembly.